sjbennett123/gloryforthefist/content/rules/playtest/playtest_racial_traits.md

 Cost without Trait: 6
 ```

-This skill allows the character to detect poison and, if trained properly, apply an antidote as described in the Ninth Edition rulebook.
+This skill allows the character to detect poison and, if trained properly, apply an antidote, as described in the Ninth Edition rulebook.

 ### Will to Live